 ``I like the openness of the class and the

 freedom to do what we want as a group.''

 Quotes from student evaluation of the short course taught at Utrecht University

 ``Disliking something in a course like this is rather difficult."

 ``I have learned that that there are much more people encountering the same problems as I am regarding my research."

 ``The course was very useful, although I

-started my PhD research."
+taken it when I just started my PhD research."